lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 - ✅ Disable automated CI system runs for anyone who isn't a trusted collaborator and default to requiring maintainer or trusted collaborator approvals for any CI system run.
 - ❌ First-time contributors to your project also carry the risk of potentially being malicious actors who may abuse an ill-configured CI system to exfiltrate information and higher impact damage.

 ℹ️ **Details**

+GitHub Actions users can consult the following setting for [approving workflow runs from public forks](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks#about-workflow-runs-from-public-forks)

+### Limit CI execution to trusted collaborators

+In open source software development model, such as that which is facilitated by GitHub, anyone is allowed to fork a repository, and submit a code change via a pull request, which results in automated CI systems getting triggered and executed.

+Depending on how the CI system is configured, and the internal processes and workflows of these, a malicious collaborator may exploit the CI system to steal credentials or abuse the project's source code in one way or another.

+- ✅ Disable automated CI system runs for anyone who isn't a trusted collaborator and default to requiring maintainer or trusted collaborator approvals for any CI system run.
+- ❌ First-time contributors to your project also carry the risk of potentially being malicious actors who may abuse an ill-configured CI system to exfiltrate information and higher impact damage.

+ℹ️ **Details**